Have you ever wondered why the taste of an orange fruit is quite different from the taste of an orange juice?

 - Brazil is the largest producer of orange juice in the world.

 - It is possible for more than one tree to grow from a single seed of an orange fruit.

 - Oranges contain more fibre than most fruits and vegetables.

 - More orange trees are killed by lightning than plant diseases.

 - Oranges were known as the fruits of the Gods.
 They were often referred to as the ‘golden apples’ that Hercules stole.

 - There are over 35, 000, 000 orange trees in Spain.

 - Christopher Columbus brought the first orange to America in 1493.

 - An orange tree can grow up to 30 feet and live for over a hundred years.

-- You will have to eat up to 7 cups of corn flakes to get the same amount of fiber you would get from one medium orange.
+- You will have to eat up to 7 cups of corn flakes to get the same amount of fibre you would get from one medium orange.

-- After chocolate and vanilla, orange is the world’s next favorite flavor.
+- After chocolate and vanilla, orange is the world’s next favourite flavour.

 - Oranges and orange blossoms are a symbol of love.